Forms on Berkovich spaces based on harmonic tropicalizations: Semipositivity and harmonic functions

 By \cite[Lemme~5.5.3]{chambert_ducros12:forms_courants}, a smooth function $h$ is psh if and only if every $x \in X$ has a compact strictly analytic neighbourhood $V$ with a moment map $\varphi\colon V \to \bGm^{r,\an}$ such that $h|_V= u \circ \varphitrop$ for a continuous function $u$ on $\varphitrop(V)$ which restricts to a convex function on each face.
 This characterization shows that smooth psh functions admit pull-backs with respect to morphisms. \end{art}

-\begin{art}[Locally PSH-Approachable Functions] Let $X$ be a good analytic space without boundary.
-We say that a continuous real function $h$ on $X$ is \defi{locally psh-approachable} if $h$ is locally a uniform limit of smooth psh functions.

-Locally psh-approachable functions admit pull-backs with respect to morphisms of boundaryless good analytic spaces.
-It follows from~\secref{lfs.is.max} and from \cite[Corollaire~6.3.2]{chambert_ducros12:forms_courants} that a $\Q$-PL locally Fubini--Study function $h\colon X \to \R$ is locally psh-approachable.

-If $X$ is a boundaryless good separated strictly analytic space, then the usual limit argument shows that a locally psh-approachable function is psh. \end{art}

-\begin{thm} Let $X$ be a good separated strictly analytic space over $K$ and let $h\colon X \to \R$ be a semipositive $\Q$-PL function.
+\begin{thm} Let $X$ be a good separated strictly analytic space over $K$ and let $h\colon X \to \R$ be a semipositive {$\R$}-PL function.
 Then $h$ restricts to a psh function on $X \setminus \partial X$. \end{thm}

 \begin{proof} By restriction to $X \setminus \partial X$, we may assume that $X$ is boundaryless.
-The claim is local in $X$ and so we may assume that $h$ is a uniform limit of $\Q$-PL LFS functions $h_i$ on $X$ by using Proposition~\ref{prop:approx.semipositive}.
-By~\secref{psh approachable functions}, every $h_i$ is locally psh-approachable and hence psh.
+The claim is local in $X$ and so we may assume that $h$ is a uniform limit of {$\R$}-PL LFS functions $h_i$ on $X$ by using Proposition~\ref{prop:approx.semipositive}.
+It follows from~\secref{lfs.is.max} and from \cite[Corollaire~6.3.2]{chambert_ducros12:forms_courants} that an $\R$-PL locally Fubini--Study function is locally a uniform limit of smooth psh functions and hence $h_i$ is psh.
 For any positive form $\omega \in \cA_{{\rm sm},c}(X)$, we deduce from uniform convergence that